xtqqczze/MicrosoftDocs-PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Switch.md

 Three again.
 ```

-To direct the `Switch` to stop comparing after a match, use the `Break`
+To direct the `switch` to stop comparing after a match, use the `Break`
 statement.
-The `Break` statement terminates the `Switch` statement.
+The `Break` statement terminates the `switch` statement.

 ```powershell
 switch (3)